Gallery Index

 Much had changed since his days at the anchor desk, Cronkite said.
 And while he shied away from suggesting that everything was better in the good old days, he admitted that he was deeply troubled by the timidity of broadcast media when it came to questioning those in power.

 In 1968, Cronkite stunned the nation when, after reporting from Vietnam on the Tet Offensive and events that followed it, he went on air and openly questioned whether the U.S. military would ever prevail in that conflict.
-"It seems now more certain than ever that the bloody experience of Vietnam is a stalemate," Cronkite told his national audience.
-The anchorman went on to call for the government to open negotiations with the North Vietnamese.

 Bill Moyers, who was President Lyndon Johnson's press secretary, has speculated that Cronkite's blunt assessment of the war contributed significantly to Johnson's decision to propose negotiations and to drop out of the 1968 presidential race.
 (Moyers and Cronkite tangled in the 1960s, when the younger man was President Lyndon Johnson's press secretary.
 But they eventually became so close that, when Moyers was honored for his lifetime of achievement as a broadcaster at the 2006 Emmy Awards, it was Cronkite who led the cheers).